To listen to an audio companion to this post, click the player below or you can download an mp3 file here.

 And one more thing to my U.S. readers – make your voice heard today and vote!
 To check on your registration or find your polling place, just text “VOTE” to 50409.

 P.S.
 If part of your “what’s next” is playing bigger in your life or work, my Playing Big online course could be a great fit for you.
-We get started with the next session in early 2019.
 You can sign up here to get all the details, as well as access to our early bird discount.

 photo by Nathan Dumlao